A wreath of holly made of books, mistletoe and candy canes on a red background with white stars

-This festive season, members of the Booker Prizes family reveal the books they are giving in 2024, and explain why they’ll leave a lasting mark well beyond the holidays
+This festive season, members of the Booker Prizes family reveal the books they most like to give as presents, and explain why they’ll leave a lasting mark well beyond the holidays

 As book lovers, we’re all in on the secret: there is no gift quite like a perfectly chosen book.
 Whether it’s a page-turning novel, a moving collection of poems, or a thought-provoking work of non-fiction – the right book has the power to shift how we see the world.